LeetLLM

 The global query problem

-Consider a corpus of 10,000 e-commerce support tickets.
-We'll use this as our running example throughout the article.
+Consider a corpus of 10,000 incident reports, runbooks, traces, and postmortems for an AI product.
+It stays as the running example throughout the article.

 Local queries (vector search handles well)